marcjulianschwarz/obsidian-vault-blog/Posts/textgenmarkov.md

 generate_text(states, 100, transition_matrix)
 ```

-You can also try out the [text generation web app](https://marcjulianschwarz-markov-chain-text-genera-generate-text-m4bkd9.streamlitapp.com/) I built and take a look at the [GitHub repo](https://github.com/marcjulianschwarz/markov-chain-text-generation) which contains all of the source code.
+You can also try out the [text generation web app](https://marcjulianschwarz-markov-chain-text-genera-generate-text-m4bkd9.streamlitapp.com/) I built and take a look at the [GitHub repo](https://github.com/marcjulianschwarz/markov-chain-text-generation) which contains the source code.